neotoolkit/dummy/README.md

 ```

 ## Usage
 Dummy can help you run mock server based off an API contract, which helps people see how your API will work before you even have it built.
-Run it locally with the `dummy server` command to run your API on a HTTP server you can interact with.
+Run it locally with the `dummy s` command to run your API on a HTTP server you can interact with.
 ```shell
 dummy s openapi.yml
 ```